docsforadobe/premiere-plugin-guide/docs/importers/getting-started.rst

 Creating a Custom Importer
 ================================================================================

 This variant of the importer API allows importers to dynamically create disk-based media while working within Premiere.
-A titler plug-in or similar should use this API.
+A titler plugin or similar should use this API.
 Once your clip is created, it is treated like any other standard file and will receive all standard missing file handling.

 A Custom Importer **must** do the following:

 - Set the following flags true in imImportInfoRec; canCreate, canOpen, addToMenu, noFile.
-This tells Premiere your plug-in will create a clip on disk at *imGetPrefs8* time.
+This tells Premiere your plugin will create a clip on disk at *imGetPrefs8* time.
 - To determine when you need to create a new clip vs. modify an existing clip, check the ``imFileAccessRec`` filename.
-If it's identical to the plug-in display name (as set in the PiPL), create a new clip; otherwise modify the clip.
+If it's identical to the plugin display name (as set in the PiPL), create a new clip; otherwise modify the clip.
 - If the user cancels from your dialog when creating a new clip, return imCancel.
 - If the clip is modified, the importer needs to do a few things for Premiere to pick up the changes.
 Put your file access information in the supplied ``imFileAccessRec``.
 Premiere will use this data to reference your clip from now on.
 Close the file handle after you create it.
 Return imSetFile after creating a file handle in *imGetPrefs8*., and call RefreshFileAsync() in the Importer